Declaratory Act

 The American Colonies Act 1766 (6 Geo.
 3. c.
 12), commonly known as the Declaratory Act, was an act of the Parliament of Great Britain which accompanied the repeal of the Duties in American Colonies Act 1765 (5 Geo.
 3. c.
-12) and the amendment of the Sugar Act.
+12) and the amendment of the Sugar Act 1763 (4 Geo.
+3. c.
+15).
 Parliament repealed the Stamp Act because boycotts were hurting British trade and used the declaration to justify the repeal and avoid humiliation.
 The declaration stated that the Parliament's authority was the same in America as in Britain and asserted Parliament's authority to pass laws that were binding on the American colonies.

 Background

-Representatives from a number of the Thirteen Colonies assembled as the Stamp Act Congress in response to the Stamp Act 1765, to call into question the right of a distant power to tax them without proper representation.
+Representatives from a number of the Thirteen Colonies assembled as the Stamp Act Congress in response to the Stamp Act 1765 (5 Geo.
+3. c.
+12), to call into question the right of a distant power to tax them without proper representation.
 The British Parliament was then faced with colonies who refused to comply with their Act.
 This, combined with protests that had occurred in the colonies and, more importantly, protests which had arisen in Great Britain from manufacturers who were suffering from the colonies' non-importation agreement, all led to the repeal of the Stamp Act.

 Normally the economic activity in the colonies would not have caused such an outcry, but the British economy was still experiencing a post-war depression from the Seven Years' War.
-Another reason for repeal of the Stamp Act was the replacement of George Grenville, the Prime Minister who had enacted the Stamp Acts, by Charles Watson-Wentworth, 2nd Marquess of Rockingham.
+Another reason for repeal of the Stamp Act was the replacement of George Grenville, the prime minister who had enacted the Stamp Acts, by Charles Watson-Wentworth, 2nd Marquess of Rockingham.
 Rockingham was more favourable towards the colonies and furthermore he was antagonistic towards policies that Grenville had enacted.
 Rockingham invited Benjamin Franklin to speak to Parliament about colonial policy and he portrayed the colonists as in opposition to internal taxes (which were derived from internal colonial transactions) such as the Stamp Act called for, but not external taxes (which were duties laid on imported commodities).
 Parliament then agreed to repeal the Stamp Act on the condition that the Declaratory Act was passed.
 On March 18, 1766, Parliament repealed the Stamp Act and passed the Declaratory Act.